-13.0 OUTPUT COMPARE WITH DEDICATED TIMER
+14.0 OUTPUT COMPARE WITH DEDICATED TIMER

 This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-For more information, refer to the "PIC24F Family Reference Manual".
+For more information, refer to the "PIC24F Family Reference Manual", Section 35.
+"Output Compare with Dedicated Timer" (DS39723)

 Devices in the PIC24FJ256GA110 family all feature 9 independent enhanced output compare modules.
-Each of these modules offers a wide range of configuration and operating options for generating pulse trains on internal device events, and can produce pulse-width modulated waveforms for driving power applications.
+Each of these modules offers a wide range of configuration and operating options for generating pulse trains on internal device events, and can produce Pulse-Width Modulated (PWM) waveforms for driving power applications.